AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

     ![An example item from the associations container is displayed.](./media/xx_AssocColl.png 'The associations container')

     > NOTE: These items are created from the Databricks solution and include the association confidence level as compared from one movie to another movie.

+    > NOTE: You will only see about 8 items generated here.

 ## Exercise 4: Complete and deploy Web App and Function App (Association Rules)